ewdlop/daydin14.github.io/portfolio/README.md

 # Commit History

+- Refactor NavMenu component to use anchor tags, added placeholder content in Home page
 - Created About component to include profile picture, name, title, and description
 - Top margin for main content & Home sections
 - Refactor Header component to include progress bar